lmeulen/LanguageTools/README.md

 ## Document distance

-A package to determine the distance between different documents in a corpus.
+A class to determine the distance between different documents in a corpus.

 Related articless
 - [Finding related articles with TF-IDF and Python]()